Implementation of the Community Infrastructure Levy (CIL)

 Planning obligations (secured by s.106 agreements) will still be required to address site specific issues such as the need for affordable housing, local infrastructure enhancements or site specific issues relating to mitigating the impact of a development.
-A Supplementary Planning Document (first review) [115.53KB] was adopted in December 2016 and has been published to provide clarity to developers, development management officers, stakeholders and local neighbourhoods regarding the basis on which site specific planning obligations will be sought to make a development acceptable in planning terms.
+Awas adopted in March 2021 and has been published to provide clarity to developers, development management officers, stakeholders and local neighbourhoods regarding the basis on which site specific planning obligations will be sought to make a development acceptable in planning terms.

-You can use our CIL Calculator [140KB] to calculate the charges for your development.
+You can use ourto calculate the charges for your development.
 Please save the excel document before using it.
 Please be aware that there are some rules regarding demolition and exemptions the calculator does not account for.

 Spending the CIL

 The CIL funds generated will be spent in accordance with the CIL Regulations (regulation 59) and in accordance with the Regulation 123List of Infrastructure.
 Up to 15% of levy receipts will be spent on local priorities in the area in which the permitted development occurs, including within Lamesley Parish, whilst 5% of the levy receipts can be spent on the costs of administering the levy.